Low-maintenance dogs require occasional bathing and brushing.

 One of the French Bulldog’s standout features is its adaptability to various grooming routines.

-With its short coat, it requires minimal brushing, and shedding is relatively low compared to other breeds.
+Its short coat requires minimal brushing, and shedding is relatively low compared to other breeds.
 This adaptability makes it an excellent choice for pet owners with busy schedules or those who prefer a more hands-off approach to grooming.

 Their coats come in various colors, such as fawn, brindle, white, cream, and pied (a combination of white with any other color), giving potential owners plenty of options.